Q.What are two-factor authentication tokens?

 A. One token per person is provided by IT.
 Send your request to the IT Help Desk.

 Q. My token is lost, damaged, or stolen.
 What do I do?

 A. Report damaged, stolen, or lost tokens immediately to the Information Technology department so the token can be disabled.
-Departments are responsible for any replacement charges.
+Departments and/or Individuals are responsible for any replacement charges.

 Q. I am a departing employee, what do I do with my token?